geropl/github-mcp-go/memory-bank/activeContext.md

 2. **End-to-end testing preparation**

-3. **Prepare for first official release**
+3. **Planning for next feature set**

 ## Recent Changes

+- Released v0.3.0 with GitHub Actions tools:
+  - Updated CHANGELOG.md to document the new GitHub Actions tools
+  - Updated README.md to include the GitHub Actions tools in the Available Tools section
+  - Created and pushed git tag v0.3.0 to trigger the GitHub Actions workflow for building and publishing the release
+  - Updated memory bank files to reflect the new state of the project
-- Completed test verification for list_workflow_jobs and get_workflow_job tools:
+- Completed test verification for all GitHub Actions tools:
-  - Ran all test cases with `-record` flag to create cassettes
+  - Verified all test cases have been run with the `-record` flag to create cassettes
-  - Ran all test cases with `-golden` flag to create golden files
+  - Verified all test cases have been run with the `-golden` flag to create golden files
   - Verified all test cases pass in normal mode
   - Verified test directories exist in testdata/ for all test cases
-  - Updated test verification checklists in activeContext.md
-- Updated progress.md to reflect completion of all GitHub Actions tools tests
-- Enhanced the test verification process in .clinerules:
-  - Added explicit Test Verification Commands section with example commands
-  - Added Test Verification Template for documenting test verification
-  - Updated Implementation Order to require verification of each test case
-  - Enhanced Testing Workflow with explicit commands and verification steps

 ## Next Steps